 §3.1

-canonical format: The format of a medium access control (MAC) data frame in which the octets of any 48-bit Extended Unique Identifiers (EUI-48s) or 64-bit Extended Unique Identifiers (EUI-64s) conveyed in the MAC user data field have the same bit ordering as in the hexadecimal representation.

-noncanonical format: The format of a medium access control (MAC) data frame in which the octets of 48-bit Extended Unique Identifiers (EUI-48s) or 64-bit Extended Unique Identifiers (EUI-64s) conveyed in the MAC user data field have the same bit ordering as in the bit-reversed representation.

 Reasoning for deleting both definitions: (a) These confuse bit ordering with hexadecimal representation [which does not indicate bit order]. (b) The definitions diverge from the description of the same terms in Annex C. (c) The concept of canonical format is used only in Annex C, which is obsolete and should be deleted, leaving no purpose for defining the terms.

-§8.6 Bit-ordering and different MACs
+§8.6 Bit-ordering within octets

 Clause 5 describes the reference models for IEEE Std 802 networks.
-IEEE Std 802 interoperability is determined at the MAC Service Access Point (MSAP).
-Each IEEE Std 802 network standard specifies how octets from the LLC are transmitted and received.
-Most IEEE 802 network standards have multiple options for the Physical Layer, often with these Physical Layer options tied to different data rates.
+Regarding interoperability at the MAC Service Access Point (MSAP), IEEE Std 802 network standards specify how octets from the LLC are transmitted and received.
 Though most IEEE 802 network Physical Layers encode multiple bits or multiple octets of the MAC frame for transmission on the medium, a few IEEE 802 network Physical Layers have a one-to-one mapping of a bit in the MAC frame to an encoded bit on the medium.

-IEEE Std 802 specifies how MAC address I/G and U/L bits are positioned in the destination and source address fields (e.g., see Figure 9).
-Some MAC standards have specified serial transmission of the bits of an octet LSB first (historically referred to as canonical order), and other MAC standards specifying transmission of the MSB first (historically referred to as bit-reversed order), but both specifying the I/G bit as being the first bit of a frame to be transmitted with bit serial transmission.
+In this case of bit-serial transmission, some MAC standards have specified serial transmission of the bits of an octet LSB first, and other MAC standards specify transmission of the MSB first.

+For frames transmitted in bit-serial fashion, IEEE 802 standards shall specify LSB-first transmission for each octet of a source or destination address field.

 Reasoning: The draft is softly implying that bit-serial address fields are always sent LSB-first (it suggests that only for the very first bit; the reader needs to generalize that to the rest of the address).
 To my knowledge, all bit-serial 802 standards have always sent each octet of each address LSB-first.
 The standard should plainly mandate this.

-Historically, this has created problems when MAC addresses occur within the information field of a frame (e.g., a management frame).

-It is strongly recommended that the historical problems observed with different serial bit transmission orders are best avoided by only transmitting the LSB of octets first.

-However, if MSB (bit-reversed) serial transmission order is used, the standard shall assure that a MAC address will be the same at the MSAP whether it is a MAC address field or an address appearing in the information field.
+For frames transmitted in bit-serial fashion, IEEE 802 standards should specify LSB-first transmission for each octet of the frame.

 Reasoning for deletion of last sentence: This is asking the higher-layer protocol to adjust the content of its PDU based on the nature of the MAC that will be carrying that PDU; or, otherwise, for the 802 network to modify the content of some MSDUs depending on the content.
 Either is a protocol violation that is impossible to mandate in this standard.
 Per 5.2.3, a function of the MAC is “Transparent data transfer of PDUs from the next higher sublayer.”